 Tesla even offers them in four different styles: “Tuscan Glass Tile,” “Slate Glass Tile,” “Smooth Glass Tile,” and “Textured Glass Tile.”
 Designed to look like roofing tiles, each of these options consist of quartz glass tiles embedded with solar cells.
 A company that can complete these solar-panel roofing jobs reliably will generate quite a buzz in their local market.

-Composite shingles can be styled to mimic wood shakes.
+Composite shingles can be styled to mimic wood shakes or asphalt shingles.
+This makes the the perfect alternative to asphalt roofing shingles.
 Additionally, they will last up to three times as long as real wood shakes.
 Made from a mixture of rubber and asphalt, composite shingles are recyclable, eco-friendly, lightweight, and resistant to rot, mold, and fungus.
 This makes them slightly more expensive than asphalt shingles, but still less expensive than real wood.

 With the changing industry, roofing companies will need to innovate to keep up with or surpass their competitors.
 By offering your clients options such as composite roofing tiles, solar roofing tiles, or long-lasting roofing underlayments like Barricade® UDL Pro, you can take your roofing business to the next level.